jordanshatford/clip-queue/docs/COMMANDS.md

 > NOTE: if the submitter was not previously blocked, then this does nothing.

+## Remove Clip Commands

+`!cqremovebysubmitter <submitter>`: Remove any clips that are in the queue and have been submitted by the given submitter.

+> NOTE: if the submitter exists on multiple providers it will remove all of those clips.
+If a clip has multiple submitters it will remove the submitter from that clip.

+`!cqremovebychannel <channel>`: Remove any clips in the queue that are of the given channel.

+> NOTE: if the channel exists on multiple providers it will remove clips from all of the providers.

+`!cqremovebyprovider <provider>`: Remove any clips in the queue that are from a given provider.

+> NOTE: if the provider specified is invalid this will be ignored.

 ## Caching and History Commands

 `!cqpurgecache`: Purge all cached clips.
 Clips are cached to prevent needing to reuse the providers API many times for the same clip.